 8 – Flan

-Just the mere sight of the smooth, glistening yellow edge, curving up to a flat rich, golden top, is enough to get the mouth salivating, many Spaniards will agree.
+Just the mere sight of the smooth, glistening yellow edge, curving up to a flat rich, golden top, is enough to get the mouth salivating, and many Spaniards will agree.

 Spanish flan is a dessert that has stood the test of time.
-Wonderfully simple, each slice treats you to a light, egg custard texture, as a thick caramel sauces oozes from within and spreads sweetness across the tongue.
+Wonderfully simple, each slice treats you to a light, egg custard texture, as a thick caramel sauce oozes from within and spreads sweetness across the tongue.

-With a custard or jelly-like consistency, and a rich, sweet taste that is laced with undertones of vanilla, flan is a Spanish dessert that prides itself on drawing out your inner indulgence and never letting go.
+With custard or jelly-like consistency, and a rich, sweet taste that is laced with undertones of vanilla, flan is a Spanish dessert that prides itself on drawing out your inner indulgence and never letting go.